prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 To display an outstream video, two things are needed:

-1. A VAST XML document, provided by the Prebid video demand partner.
+1. A VAST URL or VAST XML document, provided by the Prebid video demand partner.
-2. A Client-side player environment capable of playing a VAST XML creative.
+2. A Client-side player environment capable of playing a VAST creative.
 We will refer to this as the `renderer`.

 Prebid.js will select the `renderer` used to display the outstream video in the following way: